AITestingNL/NNDL/README.md

 ## Setup environment

 - It's recommended to install Python 3 with virtualenv.
 Jupyter Notebook is one of the ideal tools to work with Python codes.
-- Ananconda is also a good alternative if you have not concerns about the disk space.
+- Ananconda is also a good alternative if you do not have concerns about the disk space.
 - Learning codes in the [learning](./learning) folder are created in Python and / or Jupyter Notebook.